Taste and Smell Disorders

 Those affected by loss of taste and smell experience symptoms on a spectrum, from reduced ability to taste or smell to total loss of taste and smell.
 Some people may experience the loss of all types of tastes/smells, while others may only lose specific flavors (sweet, sour, bitter or salty).

-Individuals may also find that smells they typically enjoy, become extremely vile.
+Individuals may also find that smells they typically enjoy become extremely unpleasant.

 Diagnosing Taste and Smell Disorders